babylonlabs-io/wallet-connector/README.md

 ```

 ## Wallet Integration

+> ⚠️ **IMPORTANT**: Breaking changes to the wallet methods used by the Babylon
+> web application are likely to cause incompatibility with it or lead to
+> unexpected behavior with severe consequences.
+>
+> Please make sure to always maintain backwards compatibility and test
+> thoroughly all changes affecting the methods required by the Babylon web
+> application.
+If you are unsure about a change, please reach out to the Babylon
+> Labs team.

 This guide explains how to integrate wallets with the Babylon staking app.
 The
 dApp supports both Bitcoin and Babylon wallets through two integration paths: